Vertical Analysis - Definition

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

-A Vertical analysis is an evaluation of the percentage or size of a base figure (line item) in a financial statement.
-This analysis captures all the line items, show their relative sizes and proportion.
-Basically, line items are the assets (liabilities) reflected in a balance sheet.
+Line items are the assets or liabilities reflected in a balance sheet.
 Assets (cash, accounts receivable, inventory, fixed assets) and liabilities (accrued liabilities, taxes payable, short-term debt, and long-term debt) can be analyzed using the vertical analysis method.

 A Little More on What is Vertical Analysis

-Many industries use vertical analysis to measure whether there is an improvement or setback in the performance of the industry.
+Many industries use vertical analysis to measure whether there is an improvement or setback in the performance.
 It also reflects how different companies in an industry contribute significantly to the growth and profit margin of the industry.

 Gross sales= 100%